cmdcolin/cmdcolin.github.io/_posts/2022-12-27-devinterrupted.md

 gathered as many posts from them as I can, helpfully grouped into clickbait-y categories.

+Update 2023-01-06: a Reddit user reached out to me who is quite knowledgeable about astroturfing campaigns and confirmed my suspicions here that it's all sock puppet accounts

 ## Titles/links to posts

 ### Hot takes and pulling no punches